Choose the UNI-3 Series for:

 Ishida Scales Manual To Change Label Size Chart

-Ishida Scales Manual To Change Label Size Guide
+'>Ishida Scales Manual To Change Label Size Guide

-Because tweaking axis and legend labels is such a common task, ggplot2 provides the labs() helper function that saves you some typing.
-It allows you to set the name for one or more scales, using name-value pairs like x = 'X axis' or fill = 'fill legend'.
-It also allows you to specify other plot labels, like titles, subtitles, captions and tags (see Section 7.1):
+helper function that saves you some typing.
+It allows you to set the name for one or more scales, using name-value pairs like x = 'X axis'

 Ishida Scale Troubleshooting

 There are two ways to remove the axis label.
-Setting labs(x = ') omits the label but still allocates space; setting labs(x = NULL) removes the label and its space.
+Setting labs(x = ')